dwinney/jpacPhoto/README.md

 cmake ..
 cmake --build . --target install
 ```
 This will create the core library `/lib/libjpacPhoto.so` with the linkable library.
-Modules `libjpacInclusive.so` and `libjpacBoxlib.so` will also be built as additional libraries, the latter only if Boost C++ is found in $PATH.
-Root dictionaries and .pcm files for all libraries are also installed in `lib` directory.
+Modules `libjpacInclusive.so` and `libjpacBox.so` will also be built as additional libraries, the latter only if Boost C++ is found in $PATH.
+Root dictionaries for all libraries are also installed in `lib` directory.

 If the [jpacStyle](https://github.com/dwinney/jpacStyle) library is installed, the exectuable `/bin/plotPhoto` is compiled which allows scripts in the `/examples` to be run with ROOT's cling interpeter.

-The executable as well as parts of `jpacInclusive` require the environment variable JPACPHOTO to be set to the top-level directory in order to find auxilary files.
+The executable as well as parts of `jpacInclusive` require the environment variable `JPACPHOTO` to be set to the top-level directory in order to find auxilary files.
 This can be done as such:
 ```bash
 export JPACPHOTO=/path/to/jpacPhoto # for bash
 setenv JPACPHOTO /path/to/jpacPhoto # for csh
 ```

-##  Usage
+##  USAGE
 The linkable libraries can be added to an existing CMake project using `find_library()` and linked as normal:
 ```cmake
 find_library(PHOTOLIB NAMES jpacPhoto libjpacPhoto